 Hirsutism programs 1-3 are older programs.
 Follow the latest programs of: Menses, Proliferative and Luteal.
 Reduce use of sesame to focus on hip growth and lowering hirsutism.
 Bust size may fluctuate or slightly lower when reducing sesame seed.

 It's also helpful to look at the date of entries, as herb schedules get better as time goes on.

 I am looking through the website and a great amount of information ☺️ should I read the ebook first as a start or is there a section for a complete newbie like me?
 I am also on a progesterone implant so I can skip periods and they come at anytime.
 Thanks!!

 The ebook is a short read, but it can be skipped unless there is difficulty with the programs.
 Follow the latest program of BCP01, which is based on the Proliferative program.
 BCP01 is an updated program of Jellie's program.
 When menstruation occurs, and it's heavy, you can use the Menses program.

 This webpage is a good starting point.
 A lot of internal links needed for starting a program are on this webpage.

 For hip growth, follow the main programs of Menses, Proliferative and Luteal.
 If you're using birth control pills, see BCP01.
-Remove or lower use of sesame for these programs, except when hops is used.
+Sesame seed could be lowered for these programs.
 Minimal sesame seed is required with hops.

 Basic nutrition is necessary for health.
 See nutrition for more.